 In 2017, at a small SF con in Toronto, I was on a panel where the participants predicted the near-future of humanity.
-The panelists were two Baby Boomer men, two Millennial women (all four with PhDs), and me, a non-PhD from Generation X. I sat between these two pairs and was struck by the contrast in opinions.
+The panelists were two Baby Boomer men, two Millennial women (all four with PhDs) who probably know where to buy cryptocurrency, and me, a non-PhD from Generation X. I sat between these two pairs and was struck by the contrast in opinions.
 The Boomers saw only doom and gloom in the years ahead, but the Millennials saw many indications of progress and reasons for hope.

 I don’t mention the panel’s demographics to be argumentative or to stir up gender or generational divisiveness.
 It was only one panel.
 But opinions split starkly along gender and age lines.
 I was amazed that the two Boomer men—the demographic who are the architects of the world we live in—were really quite scared of the future.
 I’d love to investigate this split further.
 I think it’s significant, because in a real, non-mystical way, the future we imagine is the future we get.

 This isn’t magical thinking.
 We create opportunities by imagining possibilities, both for ourselves personally, and for the world in general.
 I’m not saying we can conjure luck out of thin air, or that applying the power of imagination makes everything simple and easy.
 But there’s no denying the importance of imagination.
 The things we imagine fuel our intentions, help us establish behavior patterns that become self-perpetuating, and those patterns generate opportunities.

 To repeat: The future we imagine is the future we get.
 This becomes especially true when whole groups of people share the same dreams.

 As the sole Gen Xer on this panel, I was on the side of the Millennials.
 Most Generation Xers are, and in any case, I will always side with the future.

 The future I see is complex indeed.
 Here’s a run down of my vision, which informs my book Gods, Monsters, and the Lucky Peach.